Posts

 Image

 Published by AudioGo in 2012 Read by Joe Barrett Duration: 6 hours, 6 minutes.
-This is the first book I have read (or for that matter even seen) in the Sam McCain series.
-Normally, I would not recommend jumping in on the ninth book in a series, but it is a testament to the skill of the author, Ed Gorman, that I was able listen to Bad Moon Rising and join right in and not feel lost at all.
+Unabridged This is the first book I have read (or for that matter even seen) in the Sam McCain series.
+Normally, I would not recommend jumping in on the tenth book in a series, but it is a testament to the skill of the author, Ed Gorman, that I was able listen to Bad Moon Rising and join right in and not feel lost at all.
 The titles in the series all come from music from the general time that the book is set in.
 It is late August 1968.
 It is hot in Black River Falls, Iowa.
 The book starts with Sam McCain at a party watching the violence of the Democratic National Convention.
 Hippies are on TV and hippies are in Black River Falls.
 They are a source of controversy as their free love lifestyle, long hair and drug usage rankle a lot of people in small town Iowa.
-They live on an old farm with a history of tragedy and that history continues as the daughter of the local millionaire is found dead in a barn on the
+They live on an old farm with a history of tragedy and that history continues as the daughter of the local millionaire is found dead i...

 Defending the Free Market: The Moral Case for a Free Economy by Rev. Robert Sirico